- Ole Miss School of Business

 Nature of Venture

 Ventures cannot be a buyout, an expansion of an existing company, a real estate syndication, a tax shelter, a franchise, a licensing agreement for distribution in a different geographical area, or a spin-out from an existing corporation.
 Licensing technologies from universities or research labs is encouraged, assuming they have not been commercialized previously.

 English must be used in all competition submissions and presentations.

-Students are disqualified from entering the same business in the same competition (i.e., Entering the Gillespie Business Plan Competition with the same idea twice) if they have ever placed in the final 3 teams with the same idea.
+Students are disqualified from entering the same business in the same competition (i.e., Entering the Gillespie Business Plan Competition with the same idea twice) if they have ever placed in the top 2 teams with the same idea.
 In other words, you can only place once.
 The same team and idea can enter multiple competitions if they have not yet placed (i.e., Winners of Gillespie may compete in the Fall Business Model Competition).
 Students can return with the same business if they have won one of the associated prizes (Colbert Prize, etc.) although it is unlikely that they will win that same prize again.